 Another speed method is to place the Rhodes frozen dinner rolls in the oven with the light on and pour hot water into a shallow pan that's set on the lower rack.
 Place the rolls on the rack above the pan of water and close the door.
 Follow the same instructions for timing as the method above.

 Yes, but the next day (or after 8-10 hours in the refrigerator) they need to be put in a warm place for at least an hour.
 Again, you are looking for the rolls to be soft, fluffy, and doubled in size.

 Wrap them in foil, then place rolls in a 350º oven for 3-5 minutes until warm.
 In a pinch the microwave on half power works as well.

 That depends on the thawing method that is used.
 To thaw rolls in the refrigerator they take about 8-10 hours, but the next morning they need an additional hour on the counter to come to room temperature before baking.
 On the counter, they take anywhere between 3-5 hours depending on the temperature of the room.

 📖 Main dishes to serve with rolls

 - Crock Pot Chuck Roast: A tender, flavorful roast made in the slow cooker for the perfect comforting meal.

 - Chicken Breasts in Lemon Sauce: An easy one skillet dinner with fresh lemon, garlic, and white wine flavors.

-- 5 Ingredient Honey Butter Pork Tenderloin: An easy pork tenderloin made in a cast iron skillet or Instant Pot.
+- 5 Ingredient Cast Iron Pork Tenderloin with Honey Butter Sauce: An easy pork tenderloin made in a cast iron skillet or Instant Pot.
 Rave reviews every time!

 👨🏼🍳 Tips & Tricks